mingliangguo/redautumn.github.com/_posts/2019-09-07-tlsv12-support-in-java.md

 openssl s_client -connect www.google.com:443
 ```

-##
+Or you can use this website to check: https://www.ssllabs.com/ssltest/viewMyClient.html

-Some configurations to enable TLSv1.2
+## Some configurations to enable TLSv1.2

-JVM args:
+- JVM args:

 ```
 -Dhttps.protocols=TLSv1.2
 -Djdk.tls.client.protocols=TLSv1.2
 ```

+**NOTE*:*

-**NOTE** ` -Djdk.tls.client.protocols=TLSv1.2` seems less used than `-Dhttps.protocols=TLSv1.2`.
+`-Djdk.tls.client.protocols=TLSv1.2` seems less used than `-Dhttps.protocols=TLSv1.2`.

-Environment variables:
+- Environment variables:

 ```bash
 export JAVA_TOOL_OPTIONS="-Dhttps.protocols=TLSv1.2"
 export JAVA_OPTS="-Dhttps.protocols=TLSv1.2 -Djdk.tls.client.protocols=TLSv1.2"
 ```

-Both of the two environment variables seems being picked up by Gradle.
+Both of the two environment variables are supported by Gradle.

+- Code

 Or you can do it equivalently in code: